Bill Phillips (economist): MONIAC

-While a student at the LSE Phillips used his training as an engineer to develop MONIAC, an analogue computer which used hydraulics to model the workings of the British economy, inspiring the term hydraulic macroeconomics.
+While a student at the LSE Phillips used his training as an engineer to develop MONIAC (‘Monetary National Income Analogue Computer’), an analogue computer which used hydraulics to model the workings of the British economy, inspiring the term hydraulic macroeconomics.
 It was very well received and Phillips was soon offered a teaching position at the LSE.
 He advanced from assistant lecturer in 1951 to professor in 1958.